Kittenlover229/tangerine/labs/README.md

 # Labs

-These labs are some projects that are intended for practise and applying mre skills than solving individual problems.
+These labs are some projects that are intended for practise and applying many skills at a time.